-Most of the special function registers (SFRs) associated with the PIC24H CPU and peripherals are reset to a particular value at a device Reset.
+Most of the special function registers (SFRs) associated with the dsPIC33F CPU and peripherals are reset to a particular value at a device Reset.
 The SFRs are grouped by their peripheral or CPU function and their Reset values are specified in the appropriate sections of this manual.

 The Reset value for each SFR does not depend on the type of Reset, with the exception of two registers.
-The Reset value for the Reset Control register, RCON, depends on the type of device Reset.
-The Reset value for the Oscillator Control register, OSCCON, depends on the type of reset and the programmed values of the oscillator configuration bits in the FOSC Device Configuration register.
+The Reset value for the Reset Control register, RCON, will depend on the type of device Reset.
+The Reset value for the Oscillator Control register, OSCCON, will depend on the type of Reset and the programmed values of the oscillator configuration bits in the FOSC Device Configuration register.